hubaxis/monitorMe/adr/adr-2-proxy.md

 # ADR 2: Proxy

-**Date**: 2024-02-13
+Date: 2024-02-13

 ## Status
 Proposed

 ## Context
-To collect all data from different devices, we plan to use proxy device.
-It could be Patient Monitor Station or any device which will be able to get signal form external devices, or it could be raspberry pi with additional controllers for IoT.
-In this case quality of network will not influence on app for making decision
+The decision to use a proxy device to collect data from different devices raises important considerations regarding the implementation and potential implications for the system.

 ## Decision
-Use proxy app/device
+Utilize a proxy device, such as a Patient Monitor Station or a Raspberry Pi with additional controllers for IoT, to aggregate data from various devices and reduce the dependency on network quality for decision-making within the system.

 ## Consequences

 ### Positive
-- Influence of network becomes insignificant
+- Reduced impact of network quality on the system's ability to make critical decisions based on real-time data.
+- Improved data aggregation and centralization for better monitoring and analysis.
+- Potential for increased system reliability by offloading data collection tasks to a dedicated proxy device.

 ### Negative
-- In case of additional devices - cost of solution becomes bigger
+- Increased cost associated with acquiring and maintaining additional hardware for the proxy solution.
+- Dependency on the reliability and performance of the proxy device, which could introduce a single point of failure in the data collection process.

 ### Risks
-- If proxy app/device died - whole data stream about patient will be stopped
+- System downtime or data loss in the event of a failure or malfunction of the proxy device, leading to potential gaps in patient monitoring and decision-making.
+- Compatibility issues between the proxy device and the various data sources, requiring additional configuration and troubleshooting.